imhotepper/imhotepper/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+[Vue.js Workshops](https://vuejsworkshops.com)
 - 🌱 I’m currently learning ...
-Vue.js
+Vue.js and Netlify functions
 - 👯 I’m looking to collaborate on ...Vue.js
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Dragos](mailto:stefanescu.dragos@gmail.com?subject=[GitHub])
+[Dragos](mailto:stefanescu.dragos@gmail.com?subject=GitHub)
 - 😄 Pronouns: ...
 <!-- - ⚡ Fun fact: ... -->